chrisbrasington/steamdeck-screenshot-pull/README.md

 }
 ```

-Replace `"YourSteamID"` with your actual Steam ID.
+Replace `YourSteamID` with your actual Steam ID and `hostname` with you steam deck machine name.

 ## Usage